OfficeDev/Project-Power-BI-Templates/Project for the Web/Readme.md

-Project for the web Power BI Template
+Project for the Web Power BI Template
 =====================================

-With the Project for the web, you can import and analyze data from Project for the web into Power BI.
+With the Project for the Web, you can import and analyze data from Project for the Web into Power BI.
 The template is designed to help you quickly connect to your Default Common Data Service (CDS) instance in Dynamics 365 where your Project for the web data is stored and download a variety of data to visually explore and monitor